VexenaRat/Vexena-Android-Rat/README.md

 <br>

 Made for educational purposes, and for my portfolio.
-If you have intents to use this for your family members like your child, you can reach me.
+If you have intents to use this for your family members like your child, you can reach me in discord: shuffleah
+.
 Otherwise this program won't be available.